lucademenego99/on-demand-sdn-slices/README.md

 - use the exposed REST API to manage the network (all routes are documented in the next sections)
 - use the exposed web application by opening - using a browser - `http://localhost:8080`.

-The web application allows you to...
+The web application allows you to:
+- visualize the topology and the currently applied slice;
+- apply a slice;
+- create a new slice with QoS rules;
+- delete a slice.

 ## Ryu application components